• Skip to primary navigation

 • Mix the flour and salt.

 • Add in the water until the dough is moistened but not sticky.
 If the dough is sticky, add a bit more flour to get it right.
-I use my KitchenAid stand mixer with the dough hook attachment for this step.
+I use my stand mixer with the dough hook attachment to avoid all the stirring for this step.

 • I always have to go back and forth between adding flour and adding water until I get the right consistency.
 Since you're going to add powdery paint, it can be a little moist for now.